ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 ```

-Similarly, you can define resource functions within the service for each of our use cases as demonstrated below.
+Similarly, you can define resource functions within the service for each of the use cases as demonstrated below.

 ```ballerina
 service /employees on new http:Listener(8080) {